williamscale/williamscale.github.io/_nba/classify-fga-tracking.markdown

 ![Box Ball Z](https://williamscale.github.io/attachments/classify-fga-tracking/box_ball_z.png)
 ![Box FGA Theta](https://williamscale.github.io/attachments/classify-fga-tracking/box_fga_theta.png)

 Instead of simply classifying all cluster 1 points as attempted field goals, I then filtered them further by taking only streaks of 15 consecutive points labelled as cluster 1.
 The streak length was chosen arbitrarily and could be tuned further.
 Then, I assigned a unique identifier to each streak and extracted the start and end times of each classified FGA.
-The final plot and a snippet of the dataset is shown below.
+A snippet of the dataset is shown below.

 | FGA ID  | Game Clock Start | Game Clock End |
 |:-------:|:----------------:|:--------------:|